navcoin/navcoin/doc/bech32-mod-gen-poly.md

 $ parallel -a gens.txt ./crccollide_50_4 {} ">" results2/{}.txt
 ```

-Comparing `AJ4RJKVB` and `U1PIRGA7` manually, we found that `U1PIRGA7` is slightly performing better and selected it as the best-performing generator polynomial.
+Comparing the results of `AJ4RJKVB` and `U1PIRGA7` manually, we found that `U1PIRGA7` is slightly performing better and selected it as the best-performing generator polynomial.

-## Building mod constants
+## 4. Building mod constants
-We prepared following `enc-gen-to-sage-code.py` script to generate to define  `U1PIRGA7` inside Sagemath script:
+With the following `enc-gen-to-sage-code.py` script, we generated code to define  `U1PIRGA7` inside Sagemath script:

 ```Python
 #!/usr/bin/python3